Hi, I'm

 Demo

-IEEE VIS 2023 Visualizations Transformer Interpretability
+IEEE VIS 2023 Visualization Interpretability

 KALMUS is a Python package for the computational analysis of colors in films.
 It provides quantitative tools to study and compare the use of film color.
 This package serves two purposes: (1) various ways to measure, calculate and compare a film’s colors and (2) various ways to visualize a film’s color.